Bethnal Green: Buses

 Bethnal Green is served by London Buses, including route 8, 26, 55, 254 and 388 to Central London; routes 309, 388, D3, D6 and night routes N8, N26, N55 and N243 also stop here.

 The 26 bus route was introduced in 1992 to replace the withdrawn section of route 6 between Hackney Wick and Aldwych and included a new night counterpart to Chingford from Hackney Wick, the N26.

 On 25 September 1993, route 309 started running between Bethnal Green and Poplar.
 It was intended to start from the London Chest Hospital but this was delayed due to speed hump problems and it therefore started and ended at Three Colts Lane instead.
 It was finally extended from Bethnal Green station to Chest Hospital in 1995.

+Cycling

+Bethnal Green is connected to the London and National Cycle networks, with segregated cycleways and traffic-free cycle paths linking the area to the City and East London.